 Jacksonville gets a wide receiver for depth.
 Justin Watson from South Fayette who had 81 receptions, 1,083 receiving yards, and 14 receiving touchdowns with the Penn Quakers in 2017.
 He dominated the 2018 East West Shrine game before having a great week in Mobile.
 The 6-3 220 lb wide receiver did not get an invite to the 2018 NFL Combine.
 While Jacksonville has Donte Moncrief and Marqise Lee, they need another target and Justin Watson ran a 4.39 at Penn's Pro Day did 25 reps on the bench press, and had a 40 inch vertical at Penn's Pro Day.
 Of all the big bodied receivers that are 6-2 200 lbs or bigger Watson is hands down the fastest in the class as well as the only sub 4.4 for someeone with that size.

-The Patriots get Tom Brady's successor here with no more starting 4-3 defensive ends on the board.
+The Patriots get Tom Brady's successor here.
 Luke Falk is a borderline starter at best with picture perfect mechanics as far as his quick release and his throwing power with arm strength goes.
 He's going to rely on 1-step and 3-step drops.
 He struggles with throws on 5-step and 7-step throws.
 He has an incredibly slow learning rate when it comes to processing knowledge with a playbook.
 Falk may have the tools to be the guy, but he'd have to play third string to Brady and Hoyer until 2020 before being promoted to a backup role.

 Buffalo uses this pick from Philadelphia to get my final tight end that I have a projected starter grade on.
 Josh Allen developed a lot of rapport with Tyler Conklin at the 2018 Senior Bowl.
 Conklin caught everything at the Gaunlet Drill in the 2018 NFL Combine.
 Conklin also dominated Central Michigan's Pro Day.
 Buffalo takes him hoping he provides Charles Clay and Nick O'Leary some competition.